 You can also work with a credit counseling organization that can offer advice on reducing debt and improving personal money management.
-Note that there might be a fee involved in working with such an organization, even if it is a non-profit.
+Note that although the first counseling session is free, there might be a fee involved in joining a debt management program with such an organization, even if it is a non-profit.

 With some legwork and personal financial discipline, you can probably accomplish the same thing that a debt settlement company would do for you on your own.
 "Some little things that people can do that would have a major impact on reducing their debt is focusing every quarter, or every six months, on re-quoting some of the services that they have in place right now — their cell phone, their insurance bill," advises Adam Carroll, the Chief Education Officer at National Financial Educators.
 "I recently requoted my homeowners insurance and my car insurance, and I saved $1500 using one phone call."
 Then you can put the money you would have paid them to better use — like paying down your debts.